%&XeLaTeX

 brief advice, however.

-full sentence within a paragraph.
-Direct quotes within a paragraph
+quote a full sentence within a paragraph.
+Direct quotes within a

-should usually be worked into a sentence, rather than standing alone.
+paragraph should usually be worked into a sentence, rather than

-\emph{Longer ``block'' quotes can contain full sentences.} Style
+\emph{Longer “block” quotes can contain full sentences.} Style guides

-guides differ on how long a quote must be before it can be set off as
+differ on how long a quote must be before it can be set off as a block

-a block quote; generally speaking, however, anything of a full
+quote; generally speaking, however, anything of a full sentence or

-sentence or more in length should be in a block quote.
-(Again,
+more in length should be in a block quote.
+(Again, however, I refer

-however, I refer you to my advice above that long quotations are to be
+you to my advice above that long quotations are to be avoided in most

 \emph{When using an inline citation style, the citation goes at the